 The Centre of Excellence in Estonian Studies (CEES)

-Doctoral students, their supervisors but also master’s level students are warmly invited to the autumn school „Dialogues with children and youth“.
+Doctoral students, their supervisors but also master’s level students are warmly invited to the autumn school „Dialogues with environment“.

-On November 1-2, 2018 Estonian Literary Museum organises a two-days autumn school “Dialogues with children and youth” in the conference center of Kubija hotel (www.kubija.ee/en).
+On November 21-22, 2019 Estonian Literary Museum organises a two-days autumn school “Dialogues with environment” in the conference center of Pühajärve Spa and Holiday Centre (www.pyhajarve.com/en).
 The event takes place in cooperation with the Graduate School of Linguistics, Philosophy and Semiotics, but other PhD students as well as master’s level students are also welcome.

-The lectures and discussions of the autumn school are related to the topic of children and youth in a broad and interdisciplinary sense: we look at the language use, beliefs, emotions, subjective wellbeing, philosophies and lifestyles of children and youth; youth subcultures and their cultural, linguistic and semiotic outputs.
-Topics of the autumn school include challenges and possibilities by creating a dialogue with the target group, by data collecting and processing, interdisciplinary publishing in scientific journals, presenting one’s research results to the broader society and the youth.
+As in other disciplines, topics related to the environment are increasingly topical in the humanities.
+The lectures and discussions of the autumn school approach the topic of environment in a broad and interdisciplinary sense: we look at respective language use, beliefs, emotions, fears, philosophies and lifestyles but also soundscapes and urban environment.
+Topics of the autumn school include challenges and possibilities by approaching environmental problems and other environment-related topics, by data collecting and processing, interdisciplinary publishing in scientific journals, presenting one’s research results to the broader society.

-In addition to the Estonian researchers several experts from abroad are going to present lectures and workshops – e.g. Johnson Michael Kallidukil (religious studies, Tanzania/India), Daria Radchenko (media researcher / social scientist, Russia), Ilona Savolainen (Finland).
+In addition to the Estonian researchers several experts from abroad are going to present lectures and workshops, for example:

-The trip from Tartu to Kubija will be organised with a rented bus.
-All participants are granted food and accommodation, Kubija has also nice possibilities for various recreation activities.
+The trip from Tartu to Pühajärve will be organised with a rented bus.
+All participants are granted food and accommodation, Pühajärve has also nice possibilities for various recreation activities.

-Doctoral students whose research topic is related to children/youth are welcome to give a 20-minutes paper.
-Please inform about your interest in presenting a paper by September 15th; in case that you want to participate without a paper, the deadline of registration is October 1st (please send the registration form to the address: email@example.com).
-Final programme and information about reading materials will be sent by October 15th.
+Doctoral students whose research topic is related to the environment are welcome to give a 20-minutes paper.
+Please inform about your interest in presenting a paper by October 15th; in case that you want to participate without a paper, the deadline of registration is November 1st (please send the registration form to the address: email@example.com).
+Final programme and information about reading materials will be sent by November 7th.
 Working languages are Estonian and English.
 Students can earn 2 credit points (ECTS) for participation or 3 credit points when additionally presenting a paper.

 The event is supported by the European Union (ASTRA project of Estonian Literary Museum, EKMDHUM) and Estonian Literary Museum